Hate Crime

 • Alternative subculture

-Please note that not all hate incidents will amount to criminal charges, but it is equally important that these are reported and recorded.
+Please note that not all hate incidents will amount to criminal charges or be recorded, but it is equally important that these are reported.

 Why report hate crimes and non-crime hate incidents?